 Bring your own food on the flight (in a leak-proof container!).
 Airport food doesn’t always have the greatest quality or even taste.
 Just make sure with the food you pack, liquids stay within the 3-1-1 rule.
 Try a simple meal like my roasted veggie and kale salad.

 Take a sleep mask on the plane.
 I can’t sleep on a flight without it!
 But make sure to peek out the window before you snooze so you can see the glittery lights below.
 This is the exact sleep mask that I use.

 Stay hydrated!
-Even if it means you have to climb over your seat mate or pull the car over to pee.
+Even if it means you have to climb over your seatmate or pull the car over to pee.
 You should get up and move on periodically on long trips anyway!
 Flights are especially important to stay hydrated on.
-We get dehydrated easily thousands of feet up in the air, which dries out our mucus membranes (defense mechanisms against bacteria).
+We get dehydrated easily thousands of feet up in the air, which dries out our mucus membranes (defense mechanisms against bacteria), and makes us more susceptible to getting sick.
 Bring a reusable water bottle with you in your carry-on.

 If you have dietary restrictions, look up restaurant menus beforehand.
 The app Find Me GF is helpful for gluten-free on the go.

 Bring along supplements: Ginger for nausea, activated charcoal for food poisoning, probiotics to keep digestion smooth in the stress of traveling.
 I also like collagen powder packets to mix with water if a meal is lacking in protein.

 Relax!
 We can plan as much as we want but sometimes things just don’t go according to that plan.
 Nothing and no one is perfect.
 Remember that your travels are temporary and it’s what you do most of the time that’s important.

 I love helping clients navigate things like healthy travel and help them feel confident in their decisions.